Hrishi5111998/Hrishi5111998/README.md

 -->
 <h4>:coffee:  About me </h4>

-:computer: I am self taught Full Stack Developer from Amravati, India.
+:computer: I am currently learning Full Stack Web Development.

-:ocean:  Passionate about front-end development.
+:ocean: Want to contribute to open source to regularly.

-:wine_glass: Currently learning Java.
+:wine_glass: Keen to learn new things.

 :soccer: I like to contribute to open source,to watch football and making friends with people who loves tech.